kangruixiang/gpmchecker/README.md

 # Usage

-To use, open up Terminal.
-Type "python3" and drag the script file into the terminal, follow that with your username and password.
+To use, open up terminal and type "python3" and drag the script file into the terminal, follow that with your username and password.
 For example, say the script is in your Downloads folder, and your username is Bob and password hunter2, your terminal should look like this:

 ```
   python3 /Users/Bob/Downloads/gmusicchecker.py Bob hunter2